 - Immigration Law

-Professor Koh joins Western State from Stanford Law School, where she was a Clinical Lecturer and Cooley Godward Kronish Fellow.
-At Stanford, she supervised students enrolled in the Immigrants’ Rights Clinic on cases ranging from the representation of individual noncitizens in immigration matters to policy work, community-based advocacy and litigation on behalf of immigrants.
+Professor Koh joined Western State in 2010 from Stanford Law School, where she was a Clinical Lecturer and Cooley Godward Kronish Fellow.
+At Stanford, she supervised students enrolled in the Immigrants' Rights Clinic on cases ranging from the representation of individual noncitizens in immigration matters to policy work, community-based advocacy and litigation on behalf of immigrants.

 Before entering law teaching, she was an associate with the law firm Wilmer Cutler Pickering Hale and Dorr LLP, where she represented corporate and individual clients in litigation, government investigations, and international arbitration.
 She was also Director of the Community Liaison Project for Sanctuary for Families' Center for Battered Women's Legal Services in New York City, where she spearheaded a multidisciplinary project aimed at promoting the rights of immigrant survivors of domestic violence through individual representation, collaboration with community-based organizations, and policy advocacy.